 Thank them for their commitment and support.
 Acknowledge their past effort, and explain why it’s not wasted—even if all that was accomplished is the learning.
 Thank them for perseverance, and for taking care of one another.

-5. Communicate consistency.
+5. Communication consistency.

 Remind them of what hasn’t changed.
 Your mission, core values, the need for teamwork.
 People need to know what’s sacred and staying.
 You haven’t changed your mind about everything.

 6. Create clarity.